johnridesabike/acutis/docs/api.md

 the final output.

 (Note: This document refers to "objects" due to their representation in JavaScript.
-In ReScript, these are records or dictionaries.)
+In ReScript, these are either records or dictionaries.)

 [[toc]]